 - Extended Visit.
 A single visit by a foreign representative located in the United States for a duration that exceeds 30 days.
 Extended visit authorizations are to be used when a foreign representative is required to be located at or in continuous contact with a DOD component or a DOD contractor facility beyond 30 days, for one of the following situations: - 1.
 A foreign government contract, joint program, agreement, or license; - 2.
 Certification as a Military Personnel Exchange Program (MPEP) participant, Foreign Liaison Officer (FLO), Standardization Representative (STANREP), Engineer and Scientist Exchange Program (ESEP) participant, or Cooperative Program Personnel (CPP) participant. - 3.
-NOTE: MPEP, FLO, STANREP, ESEP or CPP cannot also be accredited as an Attache.
+NOTE: A MPEP, FLO, STANREP, ESEP or CPP may not also serve as an accredited Attaché.